mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

   - I recommend the Determinate Systems installer, which enables Flakes by default.
 - git

-## Building xpdf with Nix
+## Selecting a fuzzing target

 The PDF reader I'm fuzz testing is called [xpdf](https://xpdfreader.com).
-I'd never seen it before, but it was an example in a good fuzzing tutorial I found, so I'm sticking with it.
+I'd never seen it before, but it was an example in a good fuzzing tutorial I found (TODO: link), so I'm sticking with it.

 xpdf is a PDF viewer, but it ships with a suite of PDF utilities.
 One of the utilities, `pdftotext` is an attractive fuzzing target because it's so simple.
 It has no GUI; it just accepts a PDF as input and produces plaintext as output, but it still exercises xpdf's complex PDF parsing code.
 If I find a bug in `pdftotext`, it means I've probably found a bug in the whole `xpdf` suite.

-### Putting the boilerplate in place
+## Putting the Nix boilerplate in place

 To start the project, I create a new folder and create a git repository.